Codecademy/docs/content/markdown/concepts/headings/headings.md

   - "https://www.codecademy.com/learn/paths/web-development"
 ---

+Headings are titles or subtitles that you want to display with markdown.
+There is a total of 6 different headings.

-To create a heading, add number signs `#` in front of a word or phrase.
+To create a heading, add hashtag signs `#` in front of a word or phrase.

 The number of number signs you use should correspond to the heading level.
 For example, to create a heading level three `<h3>`, use three number signs (e.g., `### My Header`).

 ## Syntax